Applications Now Open

 In full-time on campus mode, you will learn through a combination of lectures, seminars and workshop sessions.
 Access to our virtual learning environment, CampusMoodle, is also provided giving you access from home to learning materials (including videos, e-books and journals).

-In Online and Blended Learning mode you will study through the CampusMoodle and taught and supported by experienced industry professionals who will recreate the same challenging interactive format of the on-campus courses.
+In Online Learning mode you will study through the CampusMoodle and taught and supported by experienced industry professionals who will recreate the same challenging interactive format of the on-campus courses.
 You will have the benefit of being part of a group of learners with the invaluable opportunity to participate in active, group-related learning within a supportive online community setting.

 - Lectures - 15-30 students per group, 3 hours per week